matthewkeating/tasks/README.md

 * Task lists can get prohibitively long, cluttered, and overwhelming
 * Features, like due dates, can be a useful, but often become a management burden

-Snoozed task can help mitigate these challenges by allowing users to (temporarily) clear less immediate tasks from the working task list.
+Snoozed tasks can help mitigate these challenges by allowing users to (temporarily) clear less immediate tasks from the working task list.
 Since tasks are snoozed on interval (e.g., 2 days, 5 days, 2 weeks, etc.), users do not have to manage specific calendar dates.

 #### Trash
 Unsurprisingly, manually deleted tasks (included completed tasks) go to the Trash.
 Perhaps unique to Tasks, deleted tasks, like completed tasks, are ephemeral.
-To relieve users from having to empty or remove items from the Trash, Tasks will automatically remove (i.e., permanently delete) items from the Trash when the number of tasks in the Trash reach a set (but configurable) number.
+To relieve users from having to empty or remove items from the Trash, Tasks will automatically remove (i.e., permanently delete) items from the Trash when the number of tasks in the Trash reach a set, but configurable, number.
 Like completed task culling, Trash culling is FIFO.

 #### Task Ordering/Reordering
 Task ordering is important for prioritizing and maintaining focus.
 In Tasks, pinned and unpinned tasks can be reordered via drag and drop.

 > [!NOTE]
 > Due to Tasks automated culling features, which purge tasks using a FIFO method, neither completed or deleted tasks can be reordered via drag and drop.
-Similarly, Snoozed tasks, which inherently have a "natural" relative order based on the length of time before a snoozed task "wakes up," cannot be reordered via drag and drop.
+Similarly, snoozed tasks, which inherently have a "natural" relative order based on the length of time before a snoozed task "wakes up," cannot be reordered via drag and drop.

 #### Notes
 Each task can have associated notes.
-The editor supports ordered lists, unordered lists, as well as bold, italics, and underline font decoration.
+The editor supports ordered and unordered lists, as well as bold, italics, and underline font decoration.

 #### Light and Dark Themes
 Tasks has two themes: light and dark.